 - avoid chemicals,

-Conclusion: The Honeybee as a Symbol of Harmony and Life
+Conclusion: The Honey Bee as a Symbol of Harmony and Life

-Description: Honeybee on a small blooming branch
+Description: Honey bee on a small flowering branch